Oils and Tinctures

 Broad Spectrum CBD is similar to full-spectrum but with THC removed.
 A good choice if you want the entourage effect without any THC whatsoever.

-CBD Isolate is pure crystalline CBD — 99%+ pure, with nothing else.
+Pure CBD Isolate is pure crystalline CBD — 99%+ pure, with nothing else.
 It's odourless, tasteless, and easy to add to food, drinks, or DIY tinctures.
 Ideal for those who want total control over dosing.

 CBD is used by Canadians for a wide range of everyday wellness goals: